edwardlavender/Tools4ETS/README.md

 properties; namely:

-  - **Dataframe assembly.** `assemble_ts()` can be used to simulate time series with timestamps for multiple factor levels (if applicable), possibly at different resolutions, over different durations and/or with breaks.
+  - **Dataframe assembly.** `assemble_ts()` can be used to simulate time series with time stamps for multiple factor levels (if applicable), possibly at different resolutions, over different durations and/or with breaks.
   - **Define parameters.** `parameterise_smooth()` can be used to define